Facility Services Main Menu

 Maintenance needs as basic as grass cutting or as complex as landscape design are a normal part of every day activities.
 Irrigation systems are being installed across campus to improve means of supplying and conserving water to grass areas and flower beds.
 You will find most plants labeled with both common and latin names to provide information for passersby.

-In 2011 responsibilites for Residence housing complexes began to shift to our Grounds dept and with the addition of two staff members we plan to extend our campus gardens to the housing complexes.
+In 2011, responsibilites for Residence housing complexes began to shift to our Grounds department.
+With the addition of two staff members, we plan to extend our campus gardens to the housing complexes.